lcmhhhhhh/lcmTestPage/docs/ide-integration.md

 # IDE Integration

-Gemini CLI can integrate with your IDE to provide a more seamless and context-aware experience.
+VeCLI can integrate with your IDE to provide a more seamless and context-aware experience.
 This integration allows the CLI to understand your workspace better and enables powerful features like native in-editor diffing.

 Currently, the only supported IDE is [Visual Studio Code](https://code.visualstudio.com/) and other editors that support VS Code extensions.